Twins vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has 34 hits with four doubles, a triple and 21 walks.
-He has driven in 11 runs with seven stolen bases.
+- Steven Kwan has four doubles, a triple, a home run, 21 walks and 12 RBI (35 total hits).
+He's also swiped seven bases.

 Kwan Recent Games